Preparing For An Earthquake A Complete Preparedness Checklist

 Water

-Apart from the solids, store enough liquid for the family and at least 1 gallon of water per person daily.
+Apart from the solids, store enough liquid for the family, including at least one gallon of water per person daily.

-An active person will drink at least ½ gallon of drinking water daily.
-The need for water differs for every person depending on physical condition, diet, activity, climate, and health.
+An active person will drink at least ½ gallons of water daily.
+However, water needs vary depending on physical condition, diet, activity, climate, and health.

 Thus, children, pregnant and ill family members need more water.
-A hot and crowded environment may make one thirst and drink lots of water.
+A hot and crowded environment may make one thirsty and thirsty for lots of water.

 Men can’t go for a few days without food but can survive longer with even water alone.